 How to use animation

-Thanks to this ability to “create whatever you can conceive”, animation is the perfect tool for explaining difficult or complicated concepts in an easy and digestible way – meaning it goes beyond marketing and into the realm of educational videos and training videos, as well.
+Thanks to this ability to “create whatever you can conceive”, animation is the perfect video style for explaining difficult or complicated concepts in an easy and digestible way – meaning it goes beyond marketing and into the realm of educational videos and training videos, as well.

 So if you’re having trouble explaining something about your product or service to your customers, then a simple animation could help clear things up and reduce the amount of customer service calls you receive.

-On a lighter note, animation is great for injecting a bit of fun into your marketing!
+On a lighter note, animated videos are great for injecting a bit of fun into your marketing!
 Let’s take our minds back to the first thing we said about animation – it gives connotations of children’s cartoons.
 Thanks to that sense of fun, animation is a great choice for promotional videos.